 TRIPLE LAYERED DESIGN

 As with most modern timber windows, the products we stock are manufactured with a triple layered design.
 Two pieces of hardwood tend to sandwich a piece of softwood in between, set against each other’s grains.

 First and foremost this is to prevent swelling in the wood.
 This is where water gets into the vessels of the timber causing it to expand and contract.
-Often this is the lead cause of windows getting stuck in place, rendering them ineffective.
+This is the main cause of windows getting jammed.
 By setting them against each other’s grains, any swelling that will naturally occur due to water absorption is offset, preventing the window getting stuck.

 BEAUTIFUL & BESPOKE

 By stocking products manufactured with the finest quality hard and softwoods, all of our soundproof windows and doors come with up to 20 years guarantee.
 Safeguarded against swelling and disease, they’re built just for you.

 DOWNLOAD OUR BROCHURE

 Through specialist manufacturing and precision technology, we can reduce noise pollution by up to 95%.
 By installing specialist soundproof windows and doors, we provide you with the best products on the market.
 Don’t compromise on design.
 Don’t compromise on quality.